Important Terms Relevant to Motorcycle Insurance

 - Settlement Coverage

 Knowledge of motorcycle insurance terminology is important when purchasing motorcycle insurance.
 Getting the wrong or insufficient insurance coverage can be almost as damaging as not having any insurance.
 Depending on the state in which a person lives, motorcycle insurance may be required year-round or just for six months of the year.
 Drivers should know what they are paying for and what they actually need so they can have adequate protection.
 For instance, if a bike isn’t going to be driven in the winter, the owner may want to suspend or change the type of coverage.
-Here are 5 key terms customers should know before buying motorcycle insurance.
+Here are five key terms customers should know before buying motorcycle insurance.

 Collision coverage is insurance protection if a driver hits or “collides” into something.
 Collision coverage pays to have the bike owner’s bike repaired if he damages it by colliding into something such as another vehicle, a ditch or some other type of property.
 Collision insurance usually has a deductible, which means the amount the insured must pay on a claim before the insurance starts paying.
 Deductibles can be from $100 to $1,000 or more.
 The higher the deductible, the lower the premium.